SC2-ND-bot/The-PPPP-Bot/README.md

 The third is a finite state machine which manages the bot's econonmy.
 It dynamically evaluates the game state to determien when to build probes, assimilators, expansions, and pylons.
 It also works to properly distribute workers in order to maintain the optimal ratio of mineral to gas resource gathering.

 The fourth is a Goal Orientied Action Planner, which is in charge of controlling units at a micro scale.
-It does so by utilizing four main pieces.
+It does so by utilizing five main pieces.

 1. Agents:
 Each agent is in of defining their FSM and triggering each 'tick', as well as determining what actions it has available to perform.
 The following agents have been implemented: